Susan Kennedy: Marriage to Karl Kennedy

 Susan meets Jim at the hospital and remembers him from the work he did on Lyn Scully's (Janet Andrewartha) house.
 They get talking and Jim reveals he just had a melanoma removed and he is a bit "bewildered" by the hospital process and Susan helps him out.
 Jim's condition grows worse and he is diagnosed with terminal cancer.
 Susan learns he has no family and Woodburne said she instinctively wants to look after him.
 The actress said Susan crosses boundaries as she starts to neglect certain areas of her life, like her marriage.
 She tells Karl not to be selfish and that the situation is not about him or her, it is about Jim.
 Woodburne explained to Channel 5 that Karl's reaction to Susan's friendship with Jim changes and he starts thinking he should not be selfish.
 However, when he notices his wife becoming more involved with Jim and neglecting her responsibilities, Karl gets angry as she is not thinking about anything else.
 Susan and Karl's eldest son, Malcolm, returns to Erinsborough to help his parents work through their issues.
 Woodburne thought Malcolm was initially on Susan's side because he can see she is helping someone who is ill, but as he looks more closely he understands why his father is so upset with Susan's behavior.
 Susan is upset when she misses Jim's last moments and blames Karl.
 They begin rowing, which becomes worse due to Susan's grief.
-Susan Hill of the Daily Star revealed Karl and Susan were to separate following a make-or-break holiday.
+Karl and Susan decide to separate following a make-or-break holiday.
 Their decision leaves Malcolm devastated and he takes his anger out on his mother, but Karl then admits it was his decision to end the marriage.
-Woodburne said the Jim Dolan plot was "a tremendous story which highlighted problems with Susan and Karl's marriage."
-The actress said the storyline was challenging to play because it was emotional and she had to slap Fletcher.
-Of Susan's future, Woodburne said "2012 will be a huge year of adjustment for Susan.
-She is now single and moves into an apartment of her own – and she has to find her own way.
-She discovers things about herself that will surprise people."